 - Sharpening Stone

-Keep in mind that there are many more handy tools which are not mentioned here.
+Keep in mind that there are many more handy tools that are not mentioned here.
 This list is composed of only essential tools for beginners.

 When it comes to hacksaws, you can choose between 3 different blade types, which are regular blade, raker blade, and wavy blade.
-Regular blades are constructed in a way where their teeth touching each other.
-These are not recommended for knife making bur rather for cutting soft materials.
+Regular blades are constructed in a way where their teeth touch each other.
+These are not recommended for knife making but rather for cutting soft materials.

 Raker blades are commonly used for cutting very thick materials like metal because of their teeth composition.
 Wavy blades have a teeth pattern where they are placed from left to right to make fine cuts.
 Wavy blades are used for cutting hard and thin materials.
-This type of blades is the most commonly used for knife making purposes.
+This type of blade is the most commonly used for knife-making purposes.

 The cutting with a junior hacksaw is usually slower because it has tiny teeth with shallow gullets.
 The positive thing is that you have more control and direction for each cut.
 This will allow you a more precise and neater finish.

 Junior hacksaw is composed of wavy blades which are excellent for this purpose.
-Blade’s teeth are set in a way to prevent it from stucking in the material.
+Blade’s teeth are set in a way to prevent them from sticking in the material.
 Like most other hacksaws, junior hacksaw has usually somewhere between 14 and 32 TPI (Teeth Per Inch).
-Blades with more than 20 TPI are a better option for knife making purposes.
+Blades with more than 20 TPI are a better option for knife-making purposes.
 The more TPI a blade has, the slower cutting is achieved but on the other hand, the finish will be more precise.